magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-468-->

-*  Products are now enabled as expected after a schedule update completes.
+*  Products can now be enabled using a scheduled update.

 <!--- ACP2E-392-->